Together We Can Stop the Spread of Jumping Worms in Canada

 2. Keep Soil and Gear Clean

 Always wear clean footwear when entering forests, parks, or green spaces.
+Jumping worm cocoons are 1-3 mm.
+One can create dozens more per season.

 Always avoid moving untreated soil, mulch, or compost from infested areas.
+Landscapers, gardeners, use clean soil only and inform clients you are protecting them in this way.

 4. Advocate for Biosecurity Protocols